Loser (BigBang song): Music video

 The music video has a story line for each member.
 G-Dragon starts his scenes in a lift, revealing a neck tattoo that reads Truth + Dare.
 He walks the streets alone, feeling isolated from the world, having forgotten what love feels like.
 Taeyang has a personal fight with his faith, holds a cross with the sentence "Sin will find you" written on it.
 In the end he apparently commits suicide and the cross breaks apart leaving the words "Sin will find you."
 Seungri has problems controlling his anger, kicking a car and destroying his room after seeing the girl that he loved with someone else.
 He repeatedly tries to call her, but to no avail.
 T.O.P cannot commit to one relationship.
 He doesn't accept them, and he seems to have no control over anything which leads him to kill the women that he had an affair with.
 Daesung gets attacked by a group of men.
 He tries to defend himself but can't and ends up covered in blood, helpless, and unable to stand.
 The music video showed a darker side that has never been seen in BigBang's music videos.
 In the end of the music video, all 5 members of the group were seen walking together away from the city.

 On YouTube, "Loser" became the most viewed Kpop group video within 24 hours, with 4.5 million views.
 After two months, "Loser" became the second most viewed Kpop video of 2015.
 After a few days, it became the first, later being surpassed by BigBang's own "Bang Bang Bang."
 The video reached 100 million views on the same site in June 2016.

 Covers

 Due to the song's popularity, it's been covered by many artists, including the vocal band Tritops, who released theirs on April 30.
 Epik High and F.T.
 Island's Choi Jong-hoon released covers via Instagram.
 On May 8, B.A.P's Jung Dae-hyun, released a cover on YouTube.
 Jun Sung Ahn also had made a violin cover of "Loser".
 Akdong Musician covered the song on Weekly Idol.
 Bambam, Choi Youngjae, and Kim Yugyeom also covered the song on KBS CoolFM.

 Accolades

+"Loser" won a total on ten music program awards.
+On Inkigayo, "Loser" was awarded three times, breaking the tie with g.o.d, making BigBang the artist with the most songs that achieved a Triple Crown on Inkigayo.
+It also achieved one of the highest scores of all time on the program.
+On M Countdown, it became the eighth highest score in all time at the time.
+It additionally received five Melon Weekly Popularity Awards from May 11–25 and July 1–8, 2015.